arnavsshah/Sentence-Classification-using-1D-ConvNets/README.md

 - Dropout rate set to 0.5
 - Batch size set to 50 and model trained for 6 epochs.

+*CNNPool in the diagram below refers to a set of 3 CNNBlocks.
+Each CNNBlock consists of a 1D Convolutional layer follwed by a Global Max Pooling Layer.
+All 3 CNNBlocks have different kernel size and run in parallel.

 ## KimNet Architechure
 ![KimNet architecture](assets/kim_architecture.png)